UK travel rules tightened as Covid omicron cases rise

 “They’ve now changed their travel advice twice within a week and it’s just impossible for anyone to plan.
 These measures must be removed as quickly as possible in line with the speed of the booster programme.”

-The chief executive of the Airport Operators Association, Karen Dee, said that pre-departure tests will act as a “major deterrent” to travel.
+Karen Dee, chief executive of the Airport Operators Association, said pre-departure tests would act as a “major deterrent” to travel.

 “This is a devastating blow for aviation and tourism,” she said.